aws-samples/aws-modernization-with-immuta/content/03_Subscription_Policy/_index.en.md

 - Login to Immuta as **Anne** and **Manny** and confirm access

+**NOTE: For this Lab, Anne and Manny will use the Immuta console to query data, but they could also use their tool of choice and connect directly to Redshift with their Redshift credentials.**

 | 2.0 Login to Immuta as ***ImmutaAdmin*** and give Owen permission to create datasources and create access policies |
 | ------------------------------------------------------------ |